lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 3. F# / Fable: feels like a sweet spot, a pragmatic Elm for the front end, and also a complete ecossystem with a mature runtime for everything else.
 But I felt that Fable is a tool made for people with F# / .Net background, not a javascript background.

-And that's how I got to Reason.
+And that's how I got to ReasonML.
 It's a new syntax for Ocaml, which F# is heavily based on.
 They are from a family of languages called "ML", which provide this nice developing experience due to the type system and compiler help.
 Also, the language creators are heavily targeting javascript developers, so they are working really hard to make the language easy to adopt on current javascript teams.

 _Note:_ I'm a curious person, and an avid learner.
 I'm always looking for a new way to look at problems I face in my day to day life, and it does not mean at all that I did not find those listed languages useful!
 Clojure is great, Elm is great, F# is great, and - why not - javascript is great! :)